Objective: Trek to Everest Base Camp, Himalayas, Nepal

 Elevation Gain: -4,179’/1,305 m from Kala Patthar to Pheriche

 The alpine start at 3 a.m. offers us an opportunity to bag a Himalayan peak.
 We cross the frozen lakebed until we reach the trailhead.
 Tiny snowflakes float and wobble in front of us.
 With headlamps on, the way up to Kala Patthar is extremely steep and relentless.
-The slick rocks are lightly dusted with snow and frost.
+Snow and frost have lightly dusted the slick rocks.
 There is a scramble up the black rock boulders.
-The summit is dark and full of rock flakes and colorful prayer flags, a stark contrast with white-capped Pumori behind it.
+The rocky summit is dark and covered with colorful prayer flags, a stark contrast with white-capped Pumori behind it.
 From this perch, we have a direct sightline of Everest, which is darker than the surrounding peaks.
 Because of the temperature, we need to descend to lower altitudes despite the approaching sunrise.

-We enter a dingy, shadowy, smoky bar and it feels like we have entered the Mos Eisley Cantina from Star Wars.
+We enter a shadowy smoky bar and it feels like the Mos Eisley Cantina from Star Wars.
 The locals seated on each side are a bit shocked to see foreigners.
 The proprietor looks in my direction and says about twenty words in Nepali.
-The proprietor adds yak dung to the stove and we hum the Mos Eisley Cantina song the rest of the night.
+The proprietor adds yak dung to the stove as we hum the Mos Eisley Cantina song the entire night.

 Pheriche to Namche Bazaar (Day 10)